kehantan/labbook/docs/assays/mtt.rst

         C1V1 = C2V2
         300*10^4 cells/mL * V1 = 5*10^4 cells/mL * 5 mL
-        V1 = 0.0833 mL (~83.3 uL)
+        V1 = 0.0833 mL (~83.3 μL)

-In summary, we need to put **83.3 uL of cell suspension** into **4916.7 uL of media**.
-But since the volume difference is negligible, we could just add **83.3 uL** of cell suspension into **5,000 uL** of media.
+In summary, we need to put **83.3 μL of cell suspension** into **4916.7 μL of media**.
+But since the volume difference is negligible, we could just add **83.3 μL** of cell suspension into **5,000 μL** of media.

 **Procedure**

 #.
 Mix the cell suspension with either repeat pipetting or vortex.
 #.
 Add appropriate amount of media into the cell reservoir.

-    * In this example, we should add 5,000 uL (5 mL) of media into the cell resesrvoir.
+    * In this example, we should add 5,000 μL (5 mL) of media into the cell resesrvoir.

 #.
 Take required volume of cell suspension and mix with mesdia in the cell reservoir.

-    * In this example, add 83.3 uL of cell suspension into the cell reservoir.
+    * In this example, add 83.3 μL of cell suspension into the cell reservoir.

 #.
 Mix the cells and media evenly by repeat pipetting using multichannel micropiptte.
 #.
-Add 100 uL of cells and media mixture from the cell reservoir into the 96 well plate with multichannel micropipette.
+Add 100 μL of cells and media mixture from the cell reservoir into the 96 well plate with multichannel micropipette.
 #.
-Incubate the seeded 96 well plate for 24 hrs at 37 C, 5% CO2.
+Incubate the seeded 96 well plate for 24 hrs at 37 °C, 5% CO2.

 .. _mtt-part2: